DariusBilt444079/U13A2-Darius/README.md

  + can be access from any device
  +

+1. Added to message as requested
+There are three sets of stakeholders: clients, users, developments.

+ [^needswork] these are not objective measurable.
+Try again

+ ### Testing

 ### Design WireFrames

 + The folder called wireframe pdf, if clicked on github, would give you access to a pdf about the wireframes made in assignment 2.
 Do not use the .drawio wireframes because it may not work.